Seven-112/react-admin-with-material-ui-next/README.md

+# Description

+This repository for demonstration purpose of the bug after refreshing a page in the production build.
+Production dev staging URL http://dead-ticket.surge.sh

 # React-admin Demo

 This is a demo of the [react-admin](https://github.com/marmelab/react-admin) library for React.js.
 It creates a working administration for a fake poster shop named Posters Galore.
 You can test it online at http://marmelab.com/react-admin-demo.